jeherold/jonas-worldwise/README.md

 function useAuth() {
   const context = useContext(AuthContext);
   if (context === undefined)
-    throw new Error('AuthContext was used outside of AuthProvider');
+    throw new Error("AuthContext was used outside of AuthProvider");

   return context;
 }